-CDRO is a non-governmental not-for-profit federally incorporated organization supporting municipal, county, regional, provincial and First Nations emergency management.
+CDRO is a non-governmental not-for-profit federally incorporated organization supporting municipal, county, regional, provincial/territorial and Indigenous emergency management.

-Membership is a dedicated group of incident managers, emergency managers and public safety professionals from varied disciplines, who are a complementary asset to Ontario’s public safety net.
+Membership is a dedicated group of incident managers, emergency managers and public safety professionals from varied disciplines, who are a complementary asset to Canada's public safety net.

-In doing so, we will build a more resilient Ontario, one community at a time, in a fiscally-responsible and sustainable manner.
+In doing so, we will build a more resilient Canada, one community at a time, in a fiscally-responsible and sustainable manner.

 We are prepared to provide effective and efficient emergency response/management support.
 We can assist you with a framework and facilitation of integrated planning, coordination and support to ensure that the appropriate level of response (personnel and equipment) is brought to bear, in a timely manner, to mitigate the situation and initiate recovery.

-Community Disaster Response Ontario (CDRO) has a unique story in how it came into fruition.
+Canadian Disaster Response Organisation (CDRO) has a unique story in how it came into fruition.

 Two good friends and emergency managers in their own portfolios; Mark Evans with The Salvation Army’s Emergency Disaster Services and Jim Montgomery with the City of Ottawa, Office of Emergency Management, had an idea.

 In October 2019 while attending the Disaster and Emergency Management Conference (DEMCON) in Toronto, they had lunch together, to further the idea.
 An hour break from the conference turned into an afternoon discussion of what gap would this new organization mitigate.

 Their concept developed into a question; “how do we bring together emergency managers in Ontario to support communities in times of crisis.”
 The theme is validated from the Elliott Lake Inquiry when Justice Belanger’s report in 2014 with recommendation 2.4 stated: